 So as you can see, most of the tropical salsa comes from Puerto Rico, and that's what it's known for.

 Of course, there are other kinds of salsa styles from other countries, so don't think that this list is comprehensive.
-Salsa music can be fun and uplifting, sensual and erotic (even with sexually explicit content), or they can be sad and melancholy, about lost love and heartbreak.
+Salsa music can be fun and uplifting, sensual and erotic (even with sexually explicit content), or it can be sad and melancholy and about lost love and heartbreak.

 I recommend you experiment with listening to different kinds of salsa music to find the kind you like most.
 Personally, my favorite is the fast and happy kind because it gets me excited about dancing and puts a smile on my face.

 For those of you who know how to dance (or are learning how to), all of these are meant to be danced "on 1," (but you could probably dance them "on 2" if you wanted).

 I've tried to compile a list of tropical salsa songs that are either really fun and/or romantic and upbeat that put you in a positive and happy mood.
 All of the songs are either about enjoying life, having fun with salsa, or being in love.
 This is a great list for when you want to cheer up your day, get excited about going out, or actually dance salsa!

 Even though most of these songs are faster, that doesn't make them any less fun to dance to!
 Don't be afraid of the speed if you are not an advanced salsa dancer; instead, use it to challenge yourself to become an even better dancer!